fangli/django-saml2-auth/README.rst

             },
         }

 #.
-In your SAML2 SSO service provider, set Single-sign-on URL and Audience URI(SP Entity ID) to http://your-domain/saml2_auth/acs/
+In your SAML2 SSO identity provider, set the Single-sign-on URL and Audience
+   URI(SP Entity ID) to http://your-domain/saml2_auth/acs/

 Explanation